 Which cameras do these recipes work with?

-Because I own an X-S10, these recipes are designed for recent X-Trans IV cameras, such as X-T4, X-S10, X-T30 II and X-E4.
-The ones that don’t use Eterna Bleach Bypass should also be compatible with X-Pro3 and X100V.
+Because I only own an X-S10, these recipes are designed for recent X-Trans IV cameras, such as X-T4, X-S10, X-T30 II and X-E4.
+The recipes that don’t use Eterna Bleach Bypass should also be compatible with X-Pro3 and X100V.
 Many can be tried on other models by skipping or adapting any settings that your camera doesn’t have.
 They should also be fully compatilble with the new X-Trans V cameras, such as the X-H2 or X-T5.

 Who made these recipes?